neuronmorph/ssl_neuron/README.md

 # Positional Embeddings for GraphDINO

-This repository contains different positional embeddings for GraphDINO.
+This repository contains different positional embeddings for GraphDINO, that I have implemented during my lab rotation.
 Positional embeddings are organized by tags:
 1. pstepRWPE+euclPE  - p-step random walk matrix and eigenvectors of euclidean distance matrix
 2. lapPE_only  - eigenvectros of Laplacian matrix
 3. pstepRWPE_only - p-step random walk matrix